 |Great for cash back on Best Buy purchases||My Best Buy Visa® Card|

 Whether you’re holiday gift shopping or looking for something nice for yourself, the discount that comes with a new store credit card can be enticing.

 You may be able to get 10% or 20% off, sometimes even more, or perhaps get a financing offer on your large purchases.

 The savings are real, but it’s important to consider more than the one-time discount you’ll receive.
 Weigh these pros and cons before applying for a store credit card — you may be better off looking for a coupon elsewhere and paying with a general rewards credit card, debit card or cash.

 While store credit cards aren’t a good fit for every circumstance, there are times when applying for and using a new store card could be worthwhile.

 Depending on what you’re purchasing, you may be able to save a lot of money with the initial discount many stores offer when you sign up for their store card.
 You also might be eligible for ongoing discounts and offers as a cardholder.

-For example, the Victoria’s Secret Angel Credit Card comes with free shipping on select orders, and Lowe’s Advantage Card cardholders can choose between 5 percent off select purchases or a financing offer.
+For example, the Victoria’s Secret Angel Credit Card comes with free shipping on select orders, and Lowe’s Advantage Card cardholders can choose between 5% off select purchases or a financing offer.